Azure/FTALive-Sessions/content/aks/aks-networking.md

     - If Azure CNI is used, you are good to go.
 All the PODs receive routable IP.

 2. Application gateway deployed in different VNETs.
-    - If deployed in different VNETs, peering between the VNETs required to enable the communication.
-If CNI used, Azure adds the route once the peering enabled between the VNETs.
+    - If deployed in different VNETs, peering between the VNETs is required to enable the communication.
+If CNI is used, Azure adds the route once the peering enabled between the VNETs.

 In either cases if Kubenet used, need to [associate route table](https://azure.github.io/application-gateway-kubernetes-ingress/how-tos/networking/#with-kubenet) created by AKS with application gateway subnet for the routing as pods don't receive routable IPs from the cluster subnet.